 Stage 6: Red and Final Stage

 This is the ultimate ripening stage of tomatoes.
 In this stage, more than 90% of the fruit surface turns red color.
 Fruits are neither too hard nor too soft.
-Some folks believe that only the red tomatoes get the real taste and flavor when they picked off the vine.
+Some folks believe that only red tomatoes get the real taste and flavor when they are picked off the vine.

 Red tomatoes are ready to eat instantly after picking them and need not ripen anymore.